LEADING OFF: Cruz traded to Rays, White Sox vs Brewers

 FRONT AND CENTER

 A pair of first-place teams square off in the opener of an interleague series at Milwaukee when Lucas Giolito (8-6, 3.90 ERA) and the Chicago White Sox visit All-Star Freddy Peralta (7-3, 2.39) and the Brewers.
-Chicago’s cushion in the AL Central is the largest of any division leader in the majors, followed by Milwaukee in the NL Central.
+Chicago’s nine-game cushion in the AL Central is the largest of any division leader in the majors, followed by Milwaukee (6 1/2 games) in the NL Central.

 NL EAST ARMS